1tomany/rich-bundle/README.md

 Again, a RICH application is flexible by nature so you're not required to create a method named `findOneById()`, but I find it more descriptive and extensible than just `find()`.

 A RICH application encourages you to keep your Doctrine entities and repositories in their original locations.
-There's no reason to struggle with the Doctrine configuration to force each entity to reside in a directory or namespace different than what it expects.
+There's no reason to fight with the Doctrine configuration to force each entity to reside in a directory or namespace different than what it expects.
 While modules remain loosely coupled in a RICH application, entities will always remain tightly coupled, so it's best to leave them in `src/Entity`.

 Assuming the `Account` entity and `AccountRepository` repository already exist, update the `AccountRepository` class to implement your new `AccountRepositoryInterface`.

-If you only have a single class implementing an interface, you can inject that interface into a service and Symfony will know to inject an instance of the class implementing it - it's fantastic!
+Because only a single class will implement the `App\Account\Contract\AccountRepositoryInterface` interface, you can use it as a typehint and the Symfony container will know what class to inject.

 ```php
 <?php